Career Definition for a Furniture Finisher

 Similar career options within this field include:

 Carpenters perform a variety of related tasks, including building, installing or repairing frameworks and other wooden structures.
 These can include doorways, floors, stairways and window frames.
 An apprenticeship, typically three or four years in length, is the usual requirement for working as a commercial or residential carpenter.
-From 2014 to 2024, carpenters will enjoy a 6% increase in job opportunities nationwide, as reported by the BLS.
-As of May 2015, carpenters earned median yearly wages of $42,090 (www.bls.gov).
+From 2016 to 2026, carpenters will enjoy an 8% increase in job opportunities nationwide, as reported by the BLS.
+As of May 2017, carpenters earned median yearly wages of $45,170 (www.bls.gov).

 Craft and Fine Artists

 Craft artists, such as furniture makers, design and build custom or handcrafted furniture and wood products.
 While not necessary to begin working in the field, some schools offer certificate and degree programs, non-credit classes and workshops in the fine arts.
-Nationwide, employment opportunities for craft and fine artists in general are expected to grow at a slower-than-average rate of 2% between 2014 and 2024, according to the BLS.
-As of May 2015, the BLS also reported median annual wages of $30,720 for craft artists (www.bls.gov).
+Nationwide, employment opportunities for craft and fine artists, in general, are expected to grow at an average rate of 6% between 2016 and 2026, according to the BLS.
+As of May 2017, the BLS also reported median annual wages of $49,160 for craft artists (www.bls.gov).